hemasri-kalaiselvan/genai-lab/README.md

 # Generative AI Lab

+> A personal portal of small, working generative-AI tools — each a standalone project, linked from one landing page, deployed free on GitHub Pages.

+**Tech:** HTML, CSS, JavaScript
+**Tools:** GitHub, Groq, Pollinations.ai, pdf.js
+**AI Tools:** Claude

+## About

 A personal portal of small, working generative-AI tools — each one a standalone project, linked from a single landing page.
 Deployed as a static site with GitHub Pages.
 No install, no build step, no cost.

 **GitHub repository name:** `genai-lab`